A Marketplace for AI-Generated Adult Content and Deepfakes: Data and methods

-Following human annotation, automated thematic classification was conducted using two large language models: GPT-4o and GPT-4.1.
-Both models were tasked with extracting the best theme for a given bounty.
-Both models received a detailed prompt that described the Civitai context, defined the eight thematic categories with detailed descriptions, and specified explicit classification instructions with hierarchical prioritization rules.
-Specifically, the prompt specified that models should first identify potential human deepfake content; otherwise assess for NSFW material; and if neither applies, select one of the remaining themes.
+Following human annotation, automated thematic classification of the bounties in the sample was conducted using two large language models: GPT-4o and GPT-4.1.
+Both models were tasked with extracting the best theme (see Table~\ref{tab:taxonomy}) for a given bounty.
+Both models received a detailed prompt that described the Civitai context, defined the eight thematic categories with detailed descriptions, specified explicit classification instructions, and provided the bounty title, description, and associated image URLs (see Appendix~\ref{app:B}).
+The prompt specified hierarchical prioritization rules: models should first identify potential human deepfake content; otherwise assess for NSFW material; and if neither applies, select one of the remaining themes.
 This hierarchy ensures that deepfake requests are identified regardless of explicitness and that NSFW requests are isolated prior to further thematic differentiation.
 Models were instructed to analyze bounty titles, descriptions, and associated images to make thematic assignments.
 The exact prompt is provided in the Appendix.

-Model performance was evaluated through comparison with human annotations on the sample bounties using the Krippendorff's $\alpha$ inter-rater reliability metric, yielding scores of $\alpha=0.7$ for GPT-4o and $\alpha=0.8$ for GPT-4.1.
+To select the best model, we evaluated performance through comparison with human annotations on the sample bounties using the Krippendorff's $\alpha$ inter-rater reliability metric, yielding scores of $\alpha=0.7$ for GPT-4o and $\alpha=0.8$ for GPT-4.1.
+Measuring performance with aggregate F1 metrics also returned better performance for GPT-4.1 (macro-F1 = 0.75; weighted-F1 = 0.84) compared to GPT-4o (macro-F1 = 0.65; weighted-F1 = 0.77).
+See Appendix~\ref{app:f1} for details.
 Based on its higher agreement with human annotations, GPT-4.1 was selected for automated thematic classification and subsequently employed for large-scale automated theme extraction across all 2,752 SFW bounties.
+We use the same prompt (see Appendix~\ref{app:B}).
 Note that this automated approach could not be applied to bounties previously labeled as NSFW based on platform-provided ratings, because general-purpose GPT models consistently refuse to process prompts containing extremely explicit NSFW images, which are present in these bounties.